Skip to main content

 StatusCodeCauseFix

-404model_not_foundInvalid Digital Twin Public IDVerify the ID via the models endpoint
+404model_not_foundInvalid Digital Twin Public IDVerify the Public ID in the instance’s administration panel

 429rate_limit_exceededToo many requestsReduce request frequency or request a higher limit